citation-file-format/citation-file-format.github.io/1.0.3/specifications.md

 These keys take a collection of entity objects or [person objects](#person-objects) as value.
-Person objects provide a fixed set of keys to reference individuals, including a detailed set for specifiying personal names, an affiliation, etc.
+Person objects provide a fixed set of keys to reference individuals, including a detailed set for specifying personal names, an affiliation, etc.

 Example: